ansible/ansible-navigator/share/winston/markdown/help.md

-:l, :log                                Review current log file :o, :open                               Open current page in the editor :o, :open {{ some_key }}                Open file path in a key's value :q, :quit                               Quit after playbook complete :q!, :quit!, ^c                         Force quit :redhat                                 See the latest from Red Hat :rr, :rerun                             Rerun the playbook :s <file>, :save <file>                 Save current plays as an artifact
+:l, :log                                Review current log file :o, :open                               Open current page in the editor :o, :open {{ some_key }}                Open file path in a key's value :q, :quit                               Quit the application :q!, :quit!, ^c                         Force quit while a playbook is running :redhat                                 See the latest from Red Hat :rr, :rerun                             Rerun the playbook :s <file>, :save <file>                 Save current plays as an artifact